VijaiVenkatesan/Agentic_AI_Resume_Chatbot/README.md

    http://localhost:8501

 ☁️ Deploy to Streamlit Cloud
-1. Push to GitHub
+1. Push to GitHub:
    git add .
    git commit -m "Initial commit" git push origin main

-2. Deploy on Streamlit Cloud
+3. Deploy on Streamlit Cloud:
    Go to share.streamlit.io
    Connect your GitHub repository
    Add GROQ_API_KEY in Secrets:
    GROQ_API_KEY = "your-groq-api-key"

 - Deploy!

 📋 Requirements
-streamlit>=1.28.0
+streamlit==1.40.0
+langchain>=0.3.25
+langchain-community>=0.3.25
+langchain-core>=0.3.58
+langchain-text-splitters>=0.3.8
+chromadb==1.5.5
 requests>=2.31.0
+numpy<2.0.0
+tiktoken>=0.7.0
 PyPDF2>=3.0.0
-python-docx>=1.0.0
-chromadb>=0.4.0
-langchain-text-splitters>=0.0.1
+python-docx>=1.1.0
+Pillow>=10.0.0

 🎯 Usage Examples
 Basic Questions
-"What is the candidate's contact information?"
+- "What is the candidate's contact information?"
-"List all technical skills"
+- "List all technical skills"
-"What is the educational background?"
+- "What is the educational background?"
-"Calculate total years of experience"
+- "Calculate total years of experience"

 Skill Analysis
-"Match skills: Python, AWS, Docker, Kubernetes"
+- "Match skills: Python, AWS, Docker, Kubernetes"
-"What are the key technical competencies?"
+- "What are the key technical competencies?"
-"Identify skill gaps for a Senior Engineer role"
+- "Identify skill gaps for a Senior Engineer role"

 Content Generation
-"Write a cover letter for Software Engineer at Google" "Generate a LinkedIn summary"
+- "Write a cover letter for Software Engineer at Google"
+- "Generate a LinkedIn summary"
-"Create an elevator pitch"
+- "Create an elevator pitch"

 JD Matching (with uploaded JD)
-"Compare this resume against the job description"
+-"Compare this resume against the job description"
-"How well does this candidate fit the JD?"
+- "How well does this candidate fit the JD?"
-"What are the strengths and gaps?"
+- "What are the strengths and gaps?"

 🔑 Supported AI Models
 Model	Speed	Quality	Best For
-Llama 3.1 8B	⚡⚡ Fast	⭐⭐⭐⭐	Quick queries
+- Llama 3.1 8B	⚡⚡ Fast	⭐⭐⭐⭐	Quick queries
-Llama 3.3 70B	🔄 Medium	⭐⭐⭐⭐⭐	Complex analysis
+- Llama 3.3 70B	🔄 Medium	⭐⭐⭐⭐⭐	Complex analysis
-Llama 4 Scout	⚡ Fast	⭐⭐⭐⭐	Vision/OCR
+- Llama 4 Scout	⚡ Fast	⭐⭐⭐⭐	Vision/OCR
-Qwen 3 32B	⚡ Fast	⭐⭐⭐⭐⭐	Detailed parsing
+- Qwen 3 32B	⚡ Fast	⭐⭐⭐⭐⭐	Detailed parsing

 📊 How It Works
 1. Document Processing